 The HBCU Startup Internship pairs 12 selected Juniors and Seniors from the partnering institutions with startup companies in the region who are seeking qualified, diverse talent.
 The goal of the program is to train the next generations of successful entrepreneurs of color, inspire students to become innovative change makers, and increase the innovation capacity of regional startup firms.

 The internship, which is a paid program, will introduce the students to the entrepreneurial mindset and provide hands-on training in high impact, real-world entrepreneurship settings.
 Participants will develop creative capacity, entrepreneurial confidence, mentorship, and acquire the necessary skills to build scalable startups that solve real problems.

 Successful intern candidates will be expected to:

-Each internship cohort will launch with a day-long boot camp, presented by Idea Village, to provide students with an interactive start-up intensive that will provide an accelerated opportunity to learn what it takes to be a successful entrepreneur.
-The internship experience will also include two workshops that will dissect various aspects of the region’s startup ecosystem, such as capital resources, networking, and more.
+This internship cohort will launch with a week-long startup intensive program, The HBCU Startup Boot-Camp, to provide students with an interactive startup intensive that will provide an accelerated opportunity to learn what it takes to be a successful startup founder.

 The internship experience will also include a workshop, The Nuts and Bolts of Launching a Startup, sponsored by Phelps Dunbar, which will offer practical guidance on the legal aspects of business formation and intellectual property, as well as a presentation by a local creative marketing agency on branding and marketing.
 The experience will culminate with a Founders’ Reception, presented by Landis Construction, in which the interns will have an opportunity to network with founders and reflect on their experience.

 Applications for the 2022 HBCU Startup Internship are now closed.